DMKEBUSINESSGMBH/typo3-mklog/Documentation/Index.md

    The host and port of the server: `127.0.0.1:12201`
  * **Gelf HTTP**
    The complete url of the server: `https://admin:admin@127.0.0.1:2345/gelf`
+ * **Message limit per run**
+   Max message count to send throu the transport for each scheduler run.
+Set to `0` to disable the limit.

 ### tx_devlog Scheduler